 Tell us Ray, who are you, and what do you do with Marvia?

 Hi.
 I'm Ray.
-Thirty years old, live in Rotterdam, work in Amsterdam and am responsible for the Sales and Business Development of Marvia.
+Thirty years old, live in Rotterdam, work in Amsterdam, and am responsible for the Sales and Business Development of Marvia.
 Here I operate between marketing and sales.
 I like to keep a close eye on marketing technology and to inform customers as a reliable partner.

 And for the people who haven't heard of Marvia yet?
 What are you doing?

 We build software for companies that want to grow their brand.
 This brand is often used locally, where the challenge is to communicate from a clear message and corporate identity.
 For this, everyone must have access to the right materials to advertise locally.
-With our software, every company, franchise formula or corporate organisation can centrally manage marketing content.
+With our software, every company, franchise formula, or corporate organization can centrally manage marketing content.
 Subsequently, users can edit or download this content locally, and in this way, everyone can create and publish statements within the set house style rules, which contributes to the growth of the brand.

 OK?!
 What are the trends in that segment now?